Learn

 Your home's finish usually determines how often you need to paint:

-• About every four years for wood siding
+• Every 3-7 years for wood siding.

-4. Replacing the roof
+4. Replacing the Roof

-5. Keeping trees trimmed
+5. Keeping Trees Trimmed

 Tree canopies found in much of the Southeast are certainly beautiful and provide much-needed shade during the summertime.
 But trees can cause damage to homes, particularly after a windstorm — if a limb or the whole tree falls on your house.
 You can help prevent a catastrophe by using a tree service every few years to trim the branches.
 Tree trimming might cost you around $200, depending on your specific tree and its location.
-Tree removal will cost more,5 averaging about $650.
+Tree removal will cost more, averaging about $750.5

-Be prepared with an emergency fund
+Be Prepared with an Emergency Fund

 While owning a house can be a great investment, plan to put money into your home on a regular basis to maintain its value.
 Expect other home-related issues, such as a leaky sink, interior painting, and appliance maintenance or replacement.
 Costs vary for each home repair or replacement project.
 A good rule of thumb is to have an emergency fund set up with about three to six months' worth of living expenses.